‘The Socrates Annual’ Artist Fellowship FAQ’s

 Does Socrates have electricity?

 Yes.
-We have a limited amount of electricity in the Park, which can be used if piece demands it.
+We have a limited amount of electricity in the Park, which can be used if the work demands it.
 For a variety of reasons, sometimes it’s more practical and efficient to use solar power than an electric hook-up.
 We decide on a case-by-case basis.

 Do artists receive installation assistance?